 del Toro earned international acclaim as Director, Writer and Producer of the 2006 fantasy drama Pan’s Labyrinth.
 He was honored with an Oscar® nomination for his original screenplay for the film, which received five additional nominations including Best Foreign Language Film, and won Academy Awards® for Art Direction, Cinematography and Makeup.
 In all, the film garnered more than 40 international awards and appeared on more than 35 critics’ lists of the year’s best films.

 His most recent feature is the gothic romance Crimson Peak, which he co-wrote with Matthew Robbins for Legendary and Universal Pictures.
-The film, which was released in October of 2015 stars Mia Wasikowska, Tom Hiddleston, Jessica Chastain and Charlie Hunnam.
+The film, released in October of 2015 stars Mia Wasikowska, Tom Hiddleston, Jessica Chastain and Charlie Hunnam. del Toro is currently completing The Shape Of Water, which he co-wrote and directed and which Fox Searchlight will release domestically.

 On the animation front, del Toro, through his overall deal with DreamWorks Animation, has been an executive producer on the films Kung Fu Panda 2, Kung Fu Panda 3, Puss in Boots and Rise of the Guardians.
-Among his upcoming animation projects are Puss in Boots 2 and his television series Trollhunters for DreamWorks Animation.
-He produced The Book of Life for Fox Animation and Reel FX.
-He is also developing and will co-direct an adaptation of Carlo Collodi’s Pinocchio, as a 3-D, stop-motion feature, which he will produce with The Jim Henson Company.
+He created, executive-produced and co-directed the new Netflix/DreamWorks Animation hit series Trollhunters. del Toro produced The Book of Life for Fox Animation and Reel FX.
+He is also developing and will co-direct an adaptation of Carlo Collodi’s Pinocchio, as a 3-D, stop-motion feature, produced with The Jim Henson Company.

-del Toro and Hogan are also Co-Creators and Executive Producers of FX Network’s hit series based on The Strain.
-Dark Horse Comics has published a graphic novel series adapted from the trilogy.
+del Toro and Hogan are also Co-Creators and Executive Producers of FX’s hit series based on The Strain.
+And Dark Horse Comics has published a graphic novel series adapted from the trilogy.

 In 2013, Harper Design published Guillermo del Toro Cabinet of Curiosities, a lavishly illustrated book containing notes, drawings, and untold creatures from del Toro’s private journals and filmmaking diaries, with never-before-seen characters, art, and ideas of things to come.